jekewa/wordle/README.md

 We might not know that, though, if we hadn't done the first call.
 Clearly, the second list removed any words where S was next-to-last, such as SLASH and CLASP.

-Imagine next we try the word SHALL, just because it's first, not because it's a better choice than others.
+Imagine next we try the word SHALL, for the example because it's first not because it's a better choice than others.
 We learn that the S is in the right place, as it turns green.
 We learn that H is not included, so it turns grey.
 The letter A is still in the right spot, so it stays green.